bijoor/isometric-compiler-ui/README.md

 - Customizable canvas size
 - Zoom and pan functionality for detailed editing

-## Getting Started

-### Creating a Library of SVG Shapes

-The application uses two types of shapes:

-1. **3D Shapes**: These are the base shapes that form the main structure of your isometric diagram.
-They typically have three faces: top, front, and side.

-2. **2D Shapes**: These are flat shapes that can be attached to the faces of 3D shapes to add details or decorations.

-To create a library of shapes:

-1. Create SVG files for each shape you want to include in your library.
-2. For 3D shapes, ensure that the SVG includes elements with IDs "top-face", "front-face", and "side-face".
-3. For 2D shapes, include an element with ID "attach-point" to specify where it should connect to a 3D shape.
-4. Create a CSV file with columns: name, svgFile, type (3D or 2D), and attachTo (for 2D shapes, specifying which face they can attach to).
-5. Upload your SVG files and CSV to a Google Drive folder.

 ### Using the Application

 ![Screenshot of the main application interface](./images/ui-shapes.png)